Attractions and activities

 The Bernese Oberland is in a moist climate.
 Rain can occur year-long.
 The wettest months are May to August.

 Snowfall mostly occurs during winter, especially from late December to early March.
 Snow usually doesn't reach the lower areas of the Bernese Oberland, such as the towns on Lake Brienz and Lake Thun.
-So if you want a genuine snow holiday, we suggest you visit mountain villages and their ski areas.
+So if you want a genuine snow holiday, I suggest you visit mountain villages and their ski areas.

 Accommodation